ayangtj/Air-Quality-Monitor/Developer's Guide.md

 - User Management can be implemented, including creating and managing multiple user account.
 - If not full user management, the user input funciton can be implemented for any user who installs this app to have the option to input their own email address to receive the unhealthy air quality alerts.
+- The standalone executable has been created via py2app (for MacOS), however encoutered error "no module named matplotlib".
+Research shows this could be a common issue for python3.
+Not resolved at this moment.